Sylvestre2251/Order-by-disorder-project-final-repository/README.md

 # Directory structure

 - Design
-noteooks .ipynb used for code creation and testing
+noteooks .ipynb used for code creation and testing and also thinkering
 - Production
 codes packaged into libraries for use
 - results
-simulation datas stored for post processing
-- Analysis
+simulation datas stored for post processing KagomeFinal.py is the version up to the final report SimulationKagome.py is the version up to the presentation  with order parameters implemented Tutorial.ipynb shows a tutorial for the use of the library and various results of simulations

 - figures
-figures to be used in the report
+some figures from the report

-- report
- .tex of the project report completed